buggyrace/buggy-race-server/DEVELOPMENT.md

     gunicorn buggy_race_server.app:app -b 0.0.0.0:8000 -w 1

+If gunicorn won't run on your system then remember the server is "just" a Flask application, so you should be able to run a development server with:

+    flask --app=buggy_race_server/app.py run

+Instead of using the `--app` option, you canb set the environment variable `FLASK_APP` to `buggy_race_server/app.py`.
+By default this will run on port 5000, but you can change that either with `--port` or the `FLASK_RUN_PORT` environment variable.

 ### Common new install error: static files give 403

 If you haven't run `webpack` (which requires node, so do `npm start`), the